Types of von Willebrand disorder

 Type 2B – The VWF multimers are not the right size and the VWF becomes too active.
 It attaches to the platelets in the blood when it is not supposed to.
 The body quickly gets rid of the platelets with the attached VWF.
 This causes a shortage of both platelets and VWF in the blood.

 Type 2N (Normandy) – Autosomal recessive.
-Factor VIII levels reduced to 5-25%, as VWF has a reduced affinity for factor VIII.
+Factor VIII levels rare are reduced to 5-25%, as VWF has a reduced affinity for factor VIII.

 Type 3 – This is the most severe and rarest type, affecting about 1 in 500,000 people.

 People who have type 3 VWD have virtually no VWF.
 If you have this type, your body will not produce any VWF.
 As a result, your platelets will not be able to form a clot and your FVIII level will be low as well.
 This will put you at risk of severe bleeding that is difficult to stop.
 Bleeding from the mouth, nose and gut is common, and joint and muscle bleeds can occur after an injury.